thoriso-watson/SnakeProject/labs/7-i2c-adc/README.md

      second and a +/- 4v range.
   3. Make sure your readings make sense.

+The I2C model has similarities to our use of `GET` (`i2c_read`) and `PUT` (`i2c_write`) --- each call takes an 8-bit `address` (i2c calls these register addreses, but they don't have to literally be registers on the device) and  either sets it to a given value (`PUT`) or gets the existing value (as with `GET`).
+There is an I2C driver checked in, so you don't have to write your own --- however, if you're looking for an interesting extension, doing so is fun!

+So your workflow should be:
+  1. Look up the different register names in the document (p 27).
+  2. Look up their format.
+  3. Use i2c calls to set and get them.  (see `code/i2c.h` for the routines you can call).
+Just as with GPIO: pay attention to when you need to preserve old values or not.
+The i2c routines take an array of unsigned bytes, where the first element is the 8-bit register number and (if you are doing a write) the next two bytes are the high 8-bits and then the low 8-bits of the 16-bit value being set.
+A bit confusingly: for an `i2c_read`, the high byte of the result is returned in the low byte (`data[0]`), and the high byte in the high byte (`data[1]`).

 This shouldn't take that long.
 And having an ADC is super useful --- there's a huge number of cheap analogue sensors and devices you can now use.